People

 Elizabeth Wakelin

-Liz is a third year PhD candidate who joined the lab in August 2021.
+Liz is a fifth year PhD candidate who joined the lab in August 2021.
 During her undergraduate studies, Liz worked in the Tumor MicroEnvironment & Therapeutics (TMET) Lab at Purdue University, where she graduated with a B.S. in Biomedical Engineering in 2021.
 In the Sen Gupta lab, she is focusing on the development of a bio-inspired enzyme-responsive wound dressing for hemostasis and wound healing.

 Selvin Hernandez